Recently two separate organizations have asked us for the most frequently-requested information on grant proposals.

 1. An explanation of how you measure your results against the goal.
 Have an explanation for your data and what it means.

-Bonus: Program or project sustainability: do you have a plan in place to carry on if you don’t get funding?
+Bonus: Program or project sustainability: what plan do you have in place to carry on if you don’t get funding?